History of Boca Juniors: Basile's multi-champion

-With Basile as the coach, Boca won the Recopa Sudamericana (2005 edition), defeating Once Caldas, and the 2005 Copa Sudamericana, where the Xeneize won over Pumas from México by penalty-shots after two draws.
+With Basile as the coach, Boca won the 2005 Recopa Sudamericana, defeating Once Caldas, and the 2005 Copa Sudamericana, where the Xeneize won over Pumas from Mexico by penalty-shots after two draws.
 Roberto Abbondanzieri was the MVP, stopping two shots and converting the decisive penalty kick.
 Boca would win two titles more: the 2005 Apertura and 2006 Clausura becoming the successive champion of Argentine football.
 The squad also obtained the 2006 Recopa Sudamericana over São Paulo.

-After the elimination of the Argentina national football team in the 2006 World Cup, Basile was called by the National Association to take over and left the club under a successful run.
+After the elimination of the Argentina national team in the 2006 World Cup, Basile was called by the National Association to take over and left the club under a successful run.
 Under the coaching of Basile, Boca Juniors won five titles within two years (2005–06).

 More international success

 Ricardo Lavolpe was chosen to be the coach succeeding Basile.
 In the 2006 Apertura the team made a good campaign but at the end of the season finished with the same number of points as Estudiantes de La Plata, so both teams had to play a match in order to proclaim a new champion.
 Estudiantes defeated Boca 2–1 in Vélez Sársfield stadium and Lavolpe resigned as the coach.

 The next coach was Miguel Ángel Russo and Juan Román Riquelme returned to the club.
 Boca Juniors won the 2007 Copa Libertadores defeating Brazilian team Gremio in the finals (3–0 in Buenos Aires and 2–0 in Porto Alegre).
 Riquelme (who scored 8 goals) was considered to be the best player of the tournament by journalists and fans.
 As the South American champion, Boca went to Tokyo to dispute the FIFA Club World Cup but was defeated by Italian AC Milan by 4–2.

 Carlos Ischia was appointed as coach after Russo's departure.
 Under his coaching, the club won the 2008 Recopa Sudamericana (against Arsenal de Sarandí).
 On the other hand, Boca was eliminated by Fluminense (which would be the runner up) in the 2008 Copa Libertadores semi-finals.
 At the end of that year Boca obtained a new title, the 2008 Apertura.
 That season ended with Boca, San Lorenzo and Tigre in equal 1st position so a play-off tournament had to be contested among those 3 teams in order to proclaim a new champion.
 Boca won that tournament and became new Argentine champion.
 That same season Boca's arch-rival River Plate finished the last for the first time in its history.

 Boca finished 14th (over 19 teams) in the 2009 Clausura and Ischia was dismissed by the club (although the managers said he had resigned) and Basile was called to start his second run as coach.
 Nevertheless, after finishing 11th in the 2009 Apertura, Basile left the club.